hozuki/MilliSim/README.md

 # MilliSim

 MilliSim was initially designed as a simulator for [THE iDOLM@STER Million Live!
 Theater Days](https://millionlive.idolmaster.jp/theaterdays/).
-Now it has become a general, plugin-based simulator framework.
-It can be extended to support other games, such as [Arcaea](https://github.com/hozuki/ArcaeaSim2).
+It has become a general, plugin-based simulator framework.

-This repository contains the framework itself, and an example of the Theater Days simulator.
+**This repository now only contains the framework itself.
+For the Theater Days simulator, an example for using this framework, check out
+[TheaterDaysSim](https://github.com/hozuki/TheaterDaysSim).** Older binaries and assets in this repository are still kept for archiving.

+It can be extended to support other games, such as [Arcaea](https://arcaea.lowiro.com) ([ArcaeaSim](https://github.com/hozuki/ArcaeaSim2)).

 Demo videos (Theater Days):